 The term “Texas Wedge” confuses several golfers globally.
-Many of these are under the impression that the term is related to a type of wedge.
-However, the phrase is associated with putters and doesn’t involve wedges at all.
+Many of these are under the impression that the term is related to a type of wedge, but they couldn’t be more wrong.
+As it turns out, the phrase texas wedge is associated with putters and doesn’t involve wedges at all.

 Texas Wedge is, in fact, any shot that a golfer plays off the green, but there’s a catch.
 The shot must be played with a putter to be called a Texas Wedge.
 If you’re wondering how come a putter stroke was named a wedge and why the name got stuck, you’re not alone.

-This article will explain the term’s origins, how to execute the shot, and under what circumstances is a texas wedge useful.
+This article will explain what is a texas wedge, its origins, how to execute the shot, and under what circumstances it is useful.
 Keep reading.

 Origin Of The Texas Wedge

-As the name suggests, the term was originated in Texas and was popularized by one of the most iconic Texan golfers, Ben Hogan.
+As we mentioned earlier, the term was originated in Texas and was popularized by one of the most iconic Texan golfers, Ben Hogan.
 During that time, golf courses in Texas had a reputation for being extremely windy, dry, and arid.
 The situation was particularly dreadful in small towns and cities.